ctechfilmuniversity/lecture_procedural_generation_and_simulation/assignments/ho/10/pgs_ss22_finalProj_ho.md

 # Abstract
 For my final project, I created a digital version of a Chladni Plate, parameterized the simulation and animated it procedurally using an audio input.
-It runs in near real-time and
+It runs in near real-time and can be played in either particle sim mode or shaded mode.

 # Concept